Montachusett Regional Vocational Technical School: Curriculum

 The school also emphasizes coursework in academic subjects.
 From 2007 to 2014, student performance on the Massachusetts Comprehensive Assessment System rose in English language arts from 65% to 95%, and in mathematics, from 62% to 74%.
 The school had developed data teams of instructors who analyzed the results and made changes in educational strategies, also promoting collaboration between academic and vocational courses.
-In addition to hiring more tutors and expanding tutoring hours, the school has also hired teaching coaches who help with lesson plans, building curriculum.
-The average student/teacher ratio is 12.5, slightly lower than the statewide average of 13.5.
+In addition to hiring more tutors and expanding tutoring hours, the school has also hired teaching coaches who help with lesson plans, and building curriculum.
+For the 2024-2025 school year, the average student/teacher ratio was 11.9, the same as the statewide average of 11.9.

 Monty Tech maintains articulation agreements with 9 post-secondary institution partners: Ben Franklin Institute of Technology, Johnson and Wales University, Newbury College, Vermont Technical College, Massachusetts Community Colleges, University of Northwestern Ohio, and New England Institute of Technology.

 Extra-curricular projects

 Robotics team

-Monty Tech is home to multiple VEX Robotics teams: teams 562A, 562B, 562C, known as S.P.A.R.K.
+Monty Tech is home to multiple VEX Robotics teams: teams 562A, 562B, and 562C, known as S.P.A.R.K.
 The team consists of about 17 Monty Tech students and one instructor.
 The team regularly attends and has competed in robotics competitions since 2001.